-Arizona has split child custody into two categories known as Parenting Time and Legal Decision Making.
-Parenting time consists of time or visitation each parent gets to spend with the child.
-In contrast legal decision-making deals with which parent or parents get to decide the major decisions regarding the child's well-being, medical issues, education, religion preference, and such other decisions.
-A child custody attorney must be familiar with Arizona Revised Statute 25-403.
+Arizona has split child custody into two main categories: Parenting Time and Legal Decision Making.
+Parenting Time consists of time or visitation each parent is granted to spend with the child.
+In contrast, Legal Decision Making encompasses the decision of which parent will receive the right to have a say in major life decisions regarding the child's well-being, medical issues, education, and religion preference.
+If you are searching for a a child custody attorney be sure your chosen representation is familiar with Arizona Revised Statute 25-403.

-Child support deals with the obligation of a non-custodial parent to support their child usually till the child reaches the age of majority.
-The amount of the child support that one parent has to pay generally depends on the circumstances of the two parents and the child.
-Factors such as where the child lives, the financial expenses of the custodial parent, and the cost of raising the child are some but not all the factors that determine the amount of child support required.
+Child support deals with the obligation of the non-custodial parent to support their child, usually till the age of majority.
+The amount of the child support that a parent pays generally depends on the circumstances of the two parents and the child.
+Factors such as: where the child lives, the financial expenses of the custodial parent, and the cost of raising the child are some just some of the factors which determine the amount of required child support.

 Spousal maintenance, most commonly known as alimony, is the financial obligation of one spouse to the other spouse based on the financial status of both parties.
 Spousal maintenance is determined on a case-by-case basis and factors such as ability to earn, standard of living during the marriage, education of the dependent spouse, age of the dependent spouse, expenses of both spouses, and other factors are used to calculate the financial obligation owed to the dependent spouse.